 We recommend you check your contract to see if you are bound by any conditions.

-As most employers will not have provided CPD in paid time, then the majority of employed optometrists we eligible to receive their CET grant.
+As most employers will not have provided CPD in paid time, then the majority of employed optometrists are eligible to receive their CET grant.

 There is no obligation in the regulations for any contractor to submit a claim on behalf of any performer,